huynhtruonggiangsesc-eng/YSTB/README.md

 ## How to implemet

-**Note: Transactions recorded in the store's books are opposite to those on the bank statement; meaning a Debit (Dr) for the store corresponds to a Credit (Cr) on the bank statement, and vice versa.**
+**Note: Transactions recorded in the company's books are opposite to those on the bank statement; meaning a Debit (Dr) for the company corresponds to a Credit (Cr) on the bank statement, and vice versa.**

 ### Step 1: Upload `Detailed Ledger_Jan 2024` and `Bank Statement_Jan 2024` to Power Query